Characterization of Factors That Determine Lentiviral Vector Tropism in Skin Tissue Using an Ex Vivo Model

 TLDR Lentiviral vector effectiveness in skin is influenced by external factors, not receptor availability.

 The study characterized lentiviral vector tropism in skin tissue using an ex vivo model, comparing it to keratinocytes in cell culture.
-It found that early progenitor keratinocytes were resistant to transduction in their native skin environment, while transiently amplifying keratinocytes were permissive after epidermis separation.
-Human hair follicle keratinocytes were resistant even after collagen digestion, but mouse tissue showed increased transduction with collagenase pretreatment.
-The study concluded that lentiviral vector tropism in skin tissue was distinct from cell culture and influenced by extracellular factors, not receptor availability.
+It was found that early progenitor keratinocytes (keratin 15+ and p63+) were resistant to transduction in their native skin environment, while transiently amplifying keratinocytes (keratin 14+) were permissive to transduction both in culture and in skin after epidermis separation.
+Human hair follicle keratinocytes were resistant to transduction, even with partial collagen digestion, whereas collagenase pretreatment facilitated transduction in mouse tissue.
+The study concluded that lentiviral vector tropism in skin tissue was distinct from that in cultured keratinocytes and was influenced by extracellular factors, rather than receptor availability.